MRes Biodiversity, Evolution and Conservation

 Close: 26 July 2019

 Normally, a minimum of an upper second-class UK Bachelor's degree in life sciences, environmental sciences or related subject area, or an overseas qualification of an equivalent standard.
 Applicants with an appropriate professional qualification and relevant work experience may also apply.

-Scholarships of £2000 are being offered for this degree.
-They will be awarded to outstanding applicants (UK/EU or Overseas) for payment against bench fees.
-If you would like to be considered for a scholarship, please indicate this in section 26 of the graduate student application.
+If you would like to be considered for a bench fees scholarship please indicate this in Section 26 of the graduate student application.

 Those applying for scholarship funding (particularly overseas applicants) must submit their applications as early as possible, as applications will be evaluated and offers made on a rolling basis.